danchan020/danchan020/README.md

 🌱 I’m currently practicing data structures and algorithms and getting familiar with new technologies

-👨‍💻 All of my projects are available at <a href="https://www.danielchan.dev"> danielchan.dev </a>
+👨‍💻 Some of my projects are available at <a href="https://www.danielchan.dev"> danielchan.dev </a>

 📫 Reach me here to connect or collaborate: danchan020@gmail.com